 c. a member of a registered pension scheme is liable to the scheme sanction charge that would normally arise from income or gains taxable under section 185A or 185F Finance Act 2004 as a consequence of section 273ZA Finance Act 2004.

-Where the scheme’s interest in taxable property is not wholly referable to the transfer member’s taxable asset transfer fund, the amount of the unauthorised payment is proportionately reduced.
+Where the scheme’s interest in taxable property is not wholly referable to the transfer member’s taxable asset transfer fund or ring-fenced taxable asset transfer fund, the amount of the unauthorised payment is proportionately reduced.

 Liability to the taxable property unauthorised payments charge arises wherever the individual is resident.
 Unlike the member payment charges the tax charge is not ‘turned off’ once